Orange-OpenSource/BeaconTag-Android-SDK/README.md

 and edit its parameters (typically, the transmission power or the accelerometer value).

 To have the configuration of your Orange Beacon Tag updated, you need to build and open the app on a compatible smartphone.
-Then, you need to press down the small button located at the back of your Orange Beacon Tag, putting it into configuration mode.
-During this configuration mode, a blue light will flash during some instant and you should see the UUID of your OBT displayed on your phone screen.
+Then, press down the small button located at the back of your Orange Beacon Tag, putting it into configuration mode.
+During this configuration mode, a blue light will flash during a few moments and you should see the UUID of your OBT displayed on your phone screen.
-Then, you can test the service by moving it (if you chose the accelerometer mode), leaving or entering the OBT interaction zone or even changing the OBT environment temperature.
+Then, you can test the service by moving it (if you chose the accelerometer mode), leaving or entering the OBT interaction zone or even changing the OBT triggered temperature.

 Library integration